Legionella risk analysis for swimming pools

 at your municipality, province, or water authority

-• public swimming pool
+• swimming pool

-• swimming pool in for example hotels, saunas, and camping sites
+• swimming pool in, for example, hotels, saunas, and camping sites

 • medical bathing facility (pool)

-• kiddie or paddling pool
+• children’s paddling pool

 Legionella risk analysis

-You must ask a BRL6010-certified consultant to conduct a risk analysis.
-You need to have a risk analysis carried out before you open your swimming location, and within 3 months after changing a water installation.
+You must ask a BRL 6010-certified consultant (in Dutch) to conduct a risk analysis.
 If the analysis indicates that there are risks, you must:

 This webpage is part of an EU quality network